 The FTC also works with other law enforcement agencies and encourages industry efforts to combat robocalls and caller ID spoofing.
 The FTC has led initiatives to develop technology-based solutions, including a series of robocall contests that challenged tech experts to design tools that block robocalls and help investigators track down and stop robocallers.

 The National Do Not Call Registry is designed to stop unwanted sales calls — live calls or robocalls — from real companies that follow the law.
-The Registry is a list that tells telemarketers what numbers not to call.
-The FTC does not and cannot block calls.
-Scammers don’t care if you’re on the Registry won’t stop scammers from making illegal calls.
+The Registry is a list that tells registered telemarketers what numbers not to call.
+Being on the Registry won’t stop scammers from making illegal calls.

-Even though the Registry can’t stop all of the unwanted calls you’re getting, being on the Registry could reduce the number of calls you get and make it easier for you to spot scam calls.
+Even though the Registry can’t stop all the unwanted calls you’re getting, being on the Registry could reduce the number of calls you get and make it easier for you to spot scam calls.
 If you get a robocall, and you haven’t given the caller written permission to call you with robocalls, the call is illegal, period.
 That’s true whether your number is on the Registry or not.

 Learn more about unwanted calls at ftc.gov/calls.